radiorabe/centos-rpm-rotter/README.md

   `jack_wait` command.
 * Start-up overrides of possible interest are `User=`/`Group=`, `Environment="JACKD_SERVERNAME=%i"` and `Environment="JACKD_OPTIONS=-d dummy"`
+* You need to add `SupplementaryGroups=audio` to your instance override, in case you would like to use jackd's ALSA backend.

 [`rotter@.service`](rotter@.service) is a service unit template for starting one ore more `rotter` instances: